bisq-network/bisq-website/SECURITY.md

-  This repository contains the Bisq website at https://bisq.network, including download pages, release information, public signing keys, documentation, blog content, redirects, headers, localized pages, DAO dashboard data, and deployment configuration.
+  This repository contains the Bisq website at https://bisq.network, including download pages, release information, public signing keys, documentation, blog content, redirects, headers, localized pages, and deployment configuration.

   Security fixes are applied to the active website branch and the currently